Based on collaboration with

-One of the major challenges in furthering our understanding of biological switches, as well as other processes in systems biology, is dealing with the complexity of most gene regulatory and biochemical signaling networks.
+One of the major challenges in furthering our understanding of biological switches, as well as other processes in systems biology, is dealing with the complexity of most gene regulatory and biochemical signalling networks.
 For example, typical reaction networks involve multiple nodes (complexes) and links (reactions) that represent a hierarchy of nonlinear feedback loops.
 Identifying characteristic modules and motifs within these networks (including switches) is a subject of intense research.
 The theory of chemical reaction networks touched upon in section 2.3 could be important in identifying non-equilibrium steady-states in complex networks, as could multi-scale analyses that exploit any separation of time-scales.
 Another source of complexity arises when spatial effects become important.

 A possible name for the Chappell-Sloman theory is "The Meta-Configured Genome" theory (producing a meta-configured epigenetic landscape?).
 The main ideas are summarised in Figure EPI, below,